GillesArcas/Drago/README.md

 [Home page](http://www.godrago.net)

 Drago has been developped with Delphi 7.
-Installing a free version of Delphi 7 and setting up the developpement environment to compile Drago is described in the wiki.
+Installing a free version of Delphi 7 and setting up the developpement environment to compile Drago is described in the [https://github.com/GillesArcas/Drago/wiki](wiki).

 Drago uses libkombilo, a Go database library.libkombilo is available in its [github repository](https://github.com/ugoertz/kombilo/tree/master/kombilo/libkombilo).